mindsandthings/Obsidian_Repo/0. Inbox/ASI-PNW conf 2022.md

 Judi Gibbs: I look at ways to put hooks into the index and still do it professionally [to pull in potential readers who might buy the book]

+__How to specify yourself__

+Cynthia says "I'm a generalist but I don't do Western philosophy or law.
+But I do alternative medicine"

+Lisa Sorenson - background in chemistry - Berkeley student

+Do Mi: you need familiarity with the terms and the general structure of the field, but you don't need the same level that the writer does

+Do Mi is also a generalist like Cynthia

+Carolyn Weaver: when starting out, emphasize ones you're most comfortable with, although her best / most fun indexes have been ones she didn't know about.

+Amber Dedereck: if you're seeing out scholarly work, try to get on an editor's list at the first contact, so you don't have to constantly market.

+Education and low-level textbooks tend to be the easiest and quickest to do.

 ![[Pasted image 20220924110409.png]]
 ![[Pasted image 20220924110420.png]]